Green Line (DART): Route

 The southern terminus of the line is currently at Buckner in southeast Dallas near Buckner Boulevard.
-The line runs northwest to Fair Park Deep Ellum, before turning west and running through downtown Dallas.
+The line runs northwest to Fair Park and Deep Ellum, before turning west and running through downtown Dallas.
 After leaving West End station, the line turns north, running parallel to Interstate 35 past the American Airlines Center.
 The line then heads northwest, providing service to Southwestern Medical Center, Love Field, and the cities of Farmers Branch and Carrollton, terminating at North Carrollton/Frankford station in Carrollton.
 Much of the northern end of the line runs in the right of way of the former Missouri–Kansas–Texas Railroad (which was established by the Dallas and Wichita Railroad).

 Trinity Mills Station, near the northern terminus, provides a connection with the A-train line run by the Denton County Transportation Authority (DCTA).
 This line connects Denton to Carrollton, with stops in Lewisville and Highland Village.
 The commuter train may stop in other Denton County cities, should they choose to join the DCTA.

 History

+Proposals

+The future Green Line was studied as two separate segments: the Northwest Corridor (from present-day North Carrollton/Frankford to Victory) and the Southeast Corridor (from present-day Deep Ellum to Buckner).

+When the Southeast Corridor was originally proposed, two options were considered for the final segment past Lake June Transit Center.
+One option would utilize an existing Southern Pacific rail corridor paralleling US 175, while the other would create a new corridor along Lake June Road stretching into the Pleasant Grove neighborhood.
+Both proposals terminated at Buckner Boulevard.
+The first proposal was ultimately chosen due to higher costs and neighborhood opposition associated with the second.